 What I have listed above is hardly the healthiest food on the planet, but we are going to be adding it to healthy things.
 I make homemade pasta sauce and homemade tomato soup (from tomatoes that I grow!).
 I bake our own bread and source most things locally.

 My son also eats a ton of carbs/starches, which will affect his diet.
-Much of these suggestions are “keto” in nature, which may actually cause weight loss.
 Like I said, please see your doctor and run this past them with your concerns.

 Building on the list above, I just have to do 4 or 5 of those things each day.
 There are many ways to sneak calories into food for your child.

-- When making a grilled cheese, add a T of butter or mayo to the inside.
-Don’t just butter the outside of bread.
+- When making grilled cheese, add a T of butter or mayo to the inside.
+Don’t just butter the outside of the bread.

 - He eats oatmeal and cream of wheat for breakfast.
 I can stir in a T of honey or heavy cream.

-- Add a T of heavy cream into tomato soup, all soups.
+- Add a T of heavy cream into tomato soup, or most soups.

 - Add an extra slice of cheese to his grilled cheese.

-- When making mac and cheese, stir in a few extra ounces of cheese or use heavy cream instead of milk.
+- When making macaroni and cheese, stir in a few extra ounces of cheese or use heavy cream instead of milk.

 - Buy all whole milk cheeses.

 - Make oatmeal and cream of wheat with whole milk instead of skim or water.

 - Set alarms (Alexa!) to remind me to interrupt him for an extra snack.
 Give chocolate or Oreos.

 - Switch to whole milk yogurt.

 - He eats applesauce, I can stir in a T of honey.
 (I actually make my own applesauce with local apples that I pick myself.
 Yes, really.)

 - Add slice of cheese or T of butter to scrambled eggs.
 Try to squeeze in one more egg for 75 extra calories!